|

 A

-Pennsylvania native, Jerry's duties including announcing and
+Jersey.
+In Hartford his duties including announcing and program

-program arranging, for which he earned $35 a week in May,
+arranging, for which he earned $35 a week in May, 1941.
+In

 PRIOR: